Hey loves, how have you all been? I have another highly requested post for you all!

 Today I'm going to be talking about some basic techniques I use to help me save and keep my money organised.

 It's important to prepare for those unexpected expenses and even the regular ones like birthdays, Christmas shopping, getting your hair done and so on...which might take a larger chunk of money than your usual monthly expenditure.
 What I like to do is keep money separated and organised so I can see how much I have to spend on what.
-A couple of ways this can be done is by using different bank accounts or the envelope system if you prefer to have cash.
+A couple of ways this can be done is by using different bank accounts (I think I have about 6 different bank accounts in total LOL) or the envelope system if you prefer to have cash.

-So for example we may get paid $2000 at the end of month, it's useful to split this out right away so you remove any funds needed for your essential monthly expenditure and what you want to save. $600 for bills $500 for saving ect.
+So for example we may get paid £2000 at the end of month, it's useful to split this out right away so you remove any funds needed for your essential monthly expenditure and what you want to save. £600 for bills £500 for saving etc.

 SEPARATING YOUR CASH: